Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Additional Visualizations

-We present additional showcases of video prediction by vanilla WM and ContextWM, respectively, on three video datasets, in Figure \ref{app:visualization}.
-On the challenging Something-Something-v2 and YouTube Driving datasets, our model provides better prediction quality in comparison to vanilla WM and well captures dynamics information (e.g., how objects are moving) with concentrated cross-attention.
+\paragraph{Video prediction.} We present additional showcases of video prediction by plain WM and ContextWM, respectively, on three video datasets, in Figure \ref{app:visualization}.
+On the challenging Something-Something-v2 and YouTube Driving datasets, our model provides better prediction quality in comparison to a plain WM and well captures dynamics information (e.g., how objects are moving) with concentrated cross-attention.
 However, on the Human3.6M dataset, although our model better predicts human motions, we find its context cross-attention is relatively divergent.
 This result supports our conjecture that our model pre-trained on the Human3.6M dataset lacking in diversity may suffer from overfitting, which results in insufficient modeling of context and dynamics as well as inferior performance when fine-tuned with MBRL.